 Cathedral Church of Redemption: It is also known as the Viceroy church, and is one of the most magnificent churches in India.

 Delhi is every foodie’s haven.
 The city can be termed as the melting pot of culture.
 It’s a city of multi-cuisine.
 For the authentic Mughlai food one can head to Chandni Chowk and fill their bellies with the delicacies that the place has to offer.
-One can visit the popular Karim or Al-Jawahar Restaurant and try biryani, kebabs, mutton korma, mutton burra, brain curry, chicken changezi.
+One can visit the popular Karim or Al-Jawahar Restaurant and try biryani, kebabs, mutton korma, mutton Burra, brain curry, chicken Changezi.
 Other restaurants are equally good.
-While at Purani dilli one must not forget to have Shahi tukda from the roadside stalls and karachi halwa from Chaina Ram Sindhi Confectioners.
-One must have chole bhature at Chache di Hatti, Kamla Nagar; Fire paan from Shukla Pan Shop, Connaught Place; Laccha Paratha from Moolchand Parathewala, rice with kadhai chicken from Laxman Dhaba, snacks and sweets at Bengali Sweet House, authentic punjabi cuisine at Kakke di Hatti, firni at Nizamuddin and Chandni Chowk, Daulat ki Chaat, and Banta from any street side stall.
+While at Purani Dilli one must not forget to have Shahi Tukda from the roadside stalls and Karachi halwa from Chaina Ram Sindhi Confectioners.
+One must have chole Bhature at Chache di Hatti, Kamla Nagar; Fire paan from Shukla Pan Shop, Connaught Place; Laccha Paratha from Moolchand Parathewala, rice with kadhai chicken from Laxman Dhaba, snacks and sweets at Bengali Sweet House, authentic Punjabi cuisine at Kakke di Hatti, feerni at Nizamuddin and Chandni Chowk, Daulat ki Chaat, and Banta from any street-side stall.
 There are several interesting cafes at Connaught Place like the Big Chill, Socials, Cha-bar, etc. where one can enjoy with friends.
 Don’t forget to try momos, fruit beer and kulfi at Dilli Haat.

-From the high end Khan Market to flea Markets like Sarojini Nagar, Delhi has something for everyone.
-Tourists must visit Lajpat Nagar to buy reasonably priced ladies shalwar suits.
-Flea Markets like Sarojini and Janpath can leave any college student mesmerised by the sheer variety they offer in mainly western wear, bargaining is a must while shopping here.
-For branded clothes one must visit Khan Market and malls in Delhi, Gurgaon and Noida.
-For buying handicraft items hippie clothing, Indian artefacts, chunky jewellery, bags brassware, shoes, textiles etc one must visit Dilli Haat, Tibetan Market and Paharganj.
+From the high-end Khan Market to flea Markets like Sarojini Nagar, Delhi has something for everyone.
+Tourists must visit Lajpat Nagar to buy reasonably priced ladies salwar suits.
+Flea Markets like Sarojini and Janpath can leave any college student mesmerized by the sheer variety they offer in mainly western wear, bargaining is a must while shopping here.
+For branded clothes, one must visit Khan Market and malls in Delhi, Gurgaon, and Noida.
+For buying handicraft items hippie clothing, Indian artifacts, chunky jewelry, bags brassware, shoes, textiles etc one must visit Dilli Haat, Tibetan Market, and Paharganj.
 Chandni Chowk is a place to visit for wedding shopping.
-From here one can buy fabrics, beautiful laces, saaris, lehengas.
+From here one can buy fabrics, beautiful laces, saris, lehengas.
 Shankar Market is another place from where one can buy fabrics